Skip to main content

 ~75 km (47 mi.)

 Tailor this road trip to meet your ideal vacation style - whether it’s setting up home base in the city and taking day trips to the coast, or making it the jumping-off point for a road-tripping adventure.
-Either way, here’s how to make the most of your time in Moncton and Dieppe.
+Either way, here’s how to make the most of your time in Moncton and Dieppe this fall.

-Day 2, here we come!
-Wake up to a fresh café mocha and a crêpe Bénédicte at the local gem that is Café Archibald.
+The next morning, start your day with a fresh café mocha and a crêpe Bénédicte at the local gem that is Café Archibald.
 Stop at the Moncton Market downtown or the Dieppe Market to enjoy the flavours of the fall harvest.
-You will be sure to find all the fresh, healthy and tasty local products that make fall so great.
+You will be sure to find all the fresh, healthy and tasty local products that make this season so great.

 Monkeys Moncton Zoo